markbrown4/gmail-react/readme.md

 ## Communication between components

-Let's move our attention to the `<div id="sub-header">` element next, when selecting threads we want our SubHeader to show us tools we can use on that selection.
+Let's move our attention to the `<div id="sub-header">` element next, it's state needs to be kept in sync with the main content area - when selecting threads we want our SubHeader to show us tools we can use on that selection.
 We also want checking the box in the sub-header to change state on our threads.
+The ThreadList and ThreadDetail views also display different content in the SubHeader, there's a few options:

-This tells us we need a component above our ThreadList and SubHeader to maintain this shared state and that we should pull it out of ThreadItem's state and instead pass it from Inbox all the way down to Thread through props.
+1. We could add a parent component Inbox above our ThreadList and SubHeader to maintain this shared state that can pass data all the way down to SubHeader and Thread through props.
+2. SubHeader and ThreadList both have a responsibility to fetch data upon changes and re-render

 React encourages us to break down our interface into a hierarchy of small components that given specific props and state render consistently.
-We'll make an Inbox component that holds the state for selected threads and can pass it down to the SubHeader and ThreadList components through props.
+Option 1 looks something like this:

 ```xml
 <Inbox>